Walexz01/My-Portfolio/README.md

 ## 🛳 Production

-To create a production build, run from the root of the project:
+To create a production build, run from the root of the project which will create a dist folder in the project :

 ```
 npm run build